confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

     tool and the historical test execution while maintaining or migrating all the historical plans.
     In order to deliver query upgrades (see KLIP-28) quickly, we will begin work on YATT while maintaining support for QTT tests.
-- the testing tool and QTT have, over time, diverged significantly from the ksqlDB engine and require lots of custom code (the ksqldb-functional-test module has 11k lines of Java).
+- the ksql-test-runner and (R)QTT have, over time, diverged significantly from the ksqlDB engine and require lots of custom code (the ksqldb-functional-test module has 11k lines of Java).
     Specifically, the custom JSON format requires maintaining a parallel, testing-only framework and serde to convert inputs/outputs to their desired serialization format.
 Instead, we should leverage the production SQL expression functionality to produce data.
 - providing a SQL-driven testing tool will mesh better with our product offering, allowing users to write tests without every leaving the "SQL mindset"